 The A/B MAC (A) is responsible for claim processing of ambulance services which is furnished by a hospital-based ambulance or for ambulance services provided by a supplier if provided by the supplier under the arrangements for an inpatient.
 The A/B MAC (B) is responsible for processing claim for suppliers for the entities that are not owned or operated by a provider.

 Medicare-covered ambulance services are paid according to the Medicare Ambulance fee schedule.
-The below following sections provide an insight how the payment amount is calculated for ambulance transportation
+The below following sections provide an insight how the payment amount is calculated for ambulance transportation:

 For items and services, we have to include the fee schedule payment.
 Such items and services include everything but are not limited any object or service.
 They are both medically necessary and covered by Medicare under ambulance benefit.